 The Early Warning Notice (EWN) system allows students to receive formal notice of attendance or performance issues that may impact their grade in a particular course.
 Notice is sent to the student's University email account and the student's advisor.
-The John O. Whiteman Student Success Center provides tutoring information to students who receive EWNs in classes supported by tutoring services.
+Tutoring is provided to students who receive EWNs in classes supported by tutoring services.